Animadversio/ActMax-Optimizer-Dev/index.md

 Putting all of these together, we got our *de novo* Sphere CMA algorithm, the sampling and update procedure is visualized in this schematics.
 ![](media/Figure_SphereCMA_newrender-01.png)

-Surprisingly, this algorithm outperformed previous CMA algorithms *in silico*, esp. in low noise and noise-free scenario.
+Surprisingly, this algorithm outperformed previous CMA algorithms *in silico*: increased the max activation by 7% across all conditions.
+Especially, in low noise and noise-free scenario, it's the best algorithm across all layers and models.
+This result further confirmed our understanding and led to simplification and improvement of performance.

 ### Contact
 Contact binxu_wang@hms.harvard.edu if you have more questions about our work!